Windows 11, Part 4: Conclusion (and Random Thoughts)

 While writing this review, I spent some time in a number of forums where typical computer user issues are discussed.
 Interestingly, most (new) Linux users mentioned that they kept Windows only because of a number of games (sometimes even just one of those) they happen to play (anywhere between “now and then” and “quite frequently”).

-Well, I, the man who does not know the first thing about computer games, am not in the place to offer any useful advice in this respect, but I am under the impression that I heard of game consoles having being a thing for quite a while.
+Well, I, the man who does not know the first thing about computer games, am not in the place to offer any useful advice in this respect, but I am under the impression that I heard of game consoles having been a thing for quite a while.
 Is that no so, anymore?
 If so, what’s wrong with them?
 Perhaps, Microsoft should really focus on that area of digital work.

 Anyway, being able to play games on a personal computer may be fun, but it certainly is not the ultimate definition of “general purpose”.
 When it comes to everyday tasks and the infamous, alleged compatibility issues, I can confidently say that any Linux–based operating system I have tested thus far is considerably more advanced than even the latest version of Windows.
 And if all else fails, you can still run your Windows–based software in a virtual machine.